Enselic/sequencediagram.io/README.md

 ====

 List of minor/uninteresting things to do, roughly sorted by priority.
+- Make Object movable vertically
+- layout message buttons better and with colors
+- 'a' to add Object
+- Make adding a component edit its text directly
+- fix issue #5
+- node_modules/prettier/bin/prettier.js --single-quote --trailing-comma es5 --write 'src/**/*.js'
+- make NewMesssageMarker only be where messages will be added
 - Make adding an object preselect its text
 - Make <input /> show as multiline when the layout will wrap lines.
 Use <textarea /> ?
 - Make tab switch objects